Lukasz-Kowalik/Renting-System/README.md

 docker-compose down
 ```

-Web is available on:
+Web is available at:
 ```
 http://localhost:3000/
 ```
-API is available on:
+API is available at:
 ```
 http://localhost:8000/
 ```